What Is a Licoo2 Battery?

 Icon

-LiCoO₂ (commonly searched as “licoo2 battery” or lithium cobalt oxide battery) is one of the earliest and most widely used lithium-ion cathode chemistries.
-With a practical energy density of 150–200 Wh/kg and stable 3.7 V nominal output, it remains a core solution for compact, high-performance power systems.
-This guide explains how LiCoO₂ batteries work, the underlying electrochemical reaction, real-world applications, and how engineers should evaluate LiCoO₂ versus newer lithium-ion chemistries in 2026.
+LiCoO₂ (commonly searched as “licoo2 battery” or lithium cobalt oxide battery) is one of the earliest and most established lithium-ion cathode chemistries.
+With a practical energy density of 150–200 Wh/kg and a stable 3.7 V nominal voltage, LiCoO₂ batteries remain a core solution for compact, high-energy electronic systems.

-A LiCoO₂ battery is a rechargeable lithium-ion battery that uses lithium cobalt oxide (LiCoO₂) as its cathode material and graphite as the anode.
-It was commercialized by Sony in the early 1990s and set the foundation for modern lithium-ion cells.
+A LiCoO₂ battery is a rechargeable lithium-ion battery that uses lithium cobalt oxide (LiCoO₂) as the cathode and graphite as the anode.
+First commercialized by Sony in the early 1990s, this chemistry became the technical foundation of modern lithium-ion batteries.

 • High gravimetric energy density for space-constrained designs